April – June

 May 3rd The Buzz Club ‘Absolute Beginners’ local band night (nothing to do with jazz but we thought we’d be topical)

 Danny and I had booked ourselves a couple of weeks in Northern Spain, to visit my brother Tom, who worked there teaching English.
 We were due to leave the day after our first ever local band night at The Buzz Club.

 Screaming Hearts, Inspector Tuppence, Paul and Gary’s band – New Tennessee Waltz and Zaz Turned Blue.
-An evening of logistics featuring set lengths, shared gear, change over times and stage times.
+An evening of logistics.
+Set lengths, shared gear, change over times, stage times and dividing up money.
 It was a great night, really full and I was in an excellent mood.

 We flew to Madrid the next day, changing the bit of cash we had made the night before into pesatas at the airport.
 From Madrid, we took a train up to Leon, where Tom was living.

 We stayed at Tom’s third floor apartment in the centre of this beautiful old city.

 There was a record shop right opposite the tall heavy set, brown wooden door of Tom’s building and we went in there a few times.
 We bought some great 7″s released on the artist’s Spanish or European label, including ‘Shack Up’ by A Certain Ratio on Factory Benelux plus ‘Rattlesnakes’ Lloyd Cole and Tom Waits ‘Down Town Train’.

 5 May – Liverpool win the Football League First Division title for a record 16th time after winning 1–0 at Chelsea.
 Kenny Dalglish, in his first season as the club’s player-manager, scores the goal which gives Liverpool the title.